Would-You-Bot/client/README.md

 Logs are also sent to Discord to allow for easier and more accessible debugging, as not everyone will have access to the host system, especially in production.
 The channels for the different log levels are defined in the `.env` file.

-# Security and Protection

-## Encryption

-Sensitive data is encrypted using the `cryptr` module.
-The encryption info is defined in the `.env` file.
-The encrypted data is stored in the database.
-When the data is retrieved from the database, it is decrypted using the same key and iv that was used to encrypt it.

 # Project Details

 ## Contributing

-If you would like to contribute to the project, please read the [contributing guidelines](/.github/CODE_OF_CONDUCT.md).
+If you would like to contribute to the project, please read the [contributing guidelines](/CODE_OF_CONDUCT.md).
 If you have any questions, feel free to ask in the [support server](https://wouldyoubot.gg/discord).

 ## License